Subvarieties of pointed Abelian l-groups: Applying the Mundici functor

-We shall note that we are adding the symbols $\lor,\land$ and $\otimes$ into our language purely for our convenience, it is well-known that $\lor,\land$ and $\otimes$ are term definable using the remaining operations.
+We shall note that we are adding the symbols $\lor,\land$ and $\otimes$ into our language purely for our convenience.
+It is well-known that $\lor,\land$ and $\otimes$ are term definable using the remaining operations.

-The main tool we use in this section is Mundici functor, which is a functor from the category of strongly positively pointed Abelian $\ell$-groups into the category of MV-algebras.
-We will denote the Mundici functor by $\Gamma$.
-Here, we provide the definition of $\Gamma$ on objects.
+The fundamental tool for working with MV-algebras is the Mundici functor, which is a categorical equivalence from the category of strongly positively pointed Abelian $\ell$-groups into the category of MV-algebras.
+As discussed in \cite{Young:Varieties_of_pointed_Abelian_l-groups}, one can generalize the Mundici functor to the whole category of positively pointed Abelian $\ell$-groups.
+We will denote this extended functor as $\Gamma$ and define it as follows: